Aaryan-Ajith-Dev/Image-Processing-Project/README.md

-The project is about implementing parts of an image processing web-app.
+The project is about implementing parts of an image-processing web app.
 The features implemented in this project are as follows:
 1. Brightness - Ananthakrishna K(IMT2022086)
 2. Contrast - Kandarp Dave (IMT2022115)